chu-data-lab/zeroer/README.md

 # ZeroER
 Implementation for the paper [ZeroER: Entity Resolution using Zero Labeled Examples.](https://arxiv.org/abs/1908.06049)

-## setup enviroment
+## Setup enviroment
     conda env create -f environment.yml
     conda activate ZeroER

-## how to use
+## How to use
-example usage:
+1. Write a blocking function for your dataset and put it in `blocking_functions.py`.
+   You can have a look at the blocking functions we wrote in that file to get some ideas of how to write your own blocking function.
+   We use Magellan to do blocking so you can also refer to its [documentations](https://sites.google.com/site/anhaidgroup/projects/magellan/py_entitymatching).

+2. To run the code, for example you are using the fodors_zagats dataset:

-`python zeroer.py fodors_zagats --run_transitivity`
+    `python zeroer.py fodors_zagats`

     If you want to incorporate the transitivity constraint, use arg `--run_transitivity`:

     `python zeroer.py fodors_zagats --run_transitivity`

     *Note this will generate features for self-join of the two tables (LxL and RxR) when arg `--LR_dup_free` is not present, which can take some time.

     If you know that your left table and right table are duplicate free, you can incorporate this information by using arg `--run_transitivity --LR_dup_free`:

     `python zeroer.py fodors_zagats --run_transitivity --LR_dup_free`